AvailHQ/AVIAL-APP/docs/diagrams/ER-Athlete.md

 - Treat green tables as junction / associative entities because they store relationship attributes, not only foreign keys.
 - Do not optimize indexes for coach access to athlete-owned restricted data.
 Coach workflows should use sanitized output models.
 - Add audit logging to coach-facing access paths, especially when coach-facing views are generated or viewed.

+## Agent Implementation Rules

+Use these rules when asking Codex, cc, or another agent to generate backend schema, migrations, seed data, API contracts, or model/service code from this document.

+### Naming And Schema Style

+- Use `snake_case` table and column names in implementation.
+- Prefer explicit names such as `model_version_id`, `created_at`, `submitted_at`, and `is_active`.
+- Avoid mixed casing from the diagram when writing real schema.
+- Use `varchar`/`text` for phone numbers, external IDs, OAuth token hashes, and version tags.
+- Use `datetime` or database-native timestamp types consistently.
+- Use `json` only for intentional snapshot data, such as `AVAILABILITY_EVENT.load_score_context`.

+### Relationship Implementation

+- Implement normal entity relationships with foreign keys where the relationship is structural.
+- Treat `NOTIFICATION.reference_type` and `NOTIFICATION.reference_id` as a polymorphic reference, not a strict FK.
+- Treat snapshot/provenance references differently from structural FK relationships when documented as such.
+- Keep `ATHLETE_CONTEXT_STATE` as one current row per athlete: `USER 1:0..1 ATHLETE_CONTEXT_STATE`.
+- If historical context snapshots are needed, create `ATHLETE_CONTEXT_STATE_HISTORY` instead of storing multiple current-state rows.
+- Connect `SESSION_OUTCOME` to `TRAINING_SESSION_ATHLETE` through `session_athlete_id`; do not duplicate `user_id` and `session_id` in `SESSION_OUTCOME`.

+### Privacy And Access Boundary

+- Do not generate coach-facing APIs that read directly from restricted athlete-owned tables.
+- Restricted athlete-owned tables include `ATHLETE_PROFILE`, `ATHLETE_DAILY_CHECKIN`, `CYCLE_LOG`, `WEARABLE_SIGNAL`, `ATHLETE_CONTEXT_STATE`, `WELFARE_FLAG`, and raw `SESSION_OUTCOME`.
+- Coach-facing services should consume sanitized output/read models only.
+- Do not expose raw cycle data, period flags, contraception details, diagnosed conditions, RED-S details, ethnicity, neurodivergent profile, mental readiness raw history, or raw wearable signals to coach-facing APIs.
+- Do not store hidden-but-present sensitive fields in coach-facing response shapes.
+- If a field is not safe for a coach to see, it should not be returned to coach-facing clients at all.

+### Consent And Audit

+- Consent belongs to the athlete and should be checked before generating or serving coach-facing context.
+- Consent withdrawal must affect the next relevant coach-facing request or generated view.
+- Audit coach-facing access paths, especially access to sanitized athlete context.
+- Audit records should capture actor, target athlete, resource type, resource ID, purpose, consent state at access, access result, and timestamp.
+- Audit logs should not contain raw sensitive values unless explicitly reviewed.

+### Index Creation

+- Do not blindly create every optional index listed in this document.
+- Create primary keys, foreign keys, and business-critical unique constraints first.
+- Add query-driven indexes only after the API/query pattern is known.
+- Avoid indexes that primarily optimize direct coach access to restricted athlete-owned data.
+- Prefer adding indexes alongside the feature/query that needs them.

+### Copy And Product Language

+- Do not use schema, API, seed, or response names that imply medical diagnosis, injury prediction, performance prediction, or automated training prescription.
+- Avoid `recommendation` and `override` in AVAIL-owned names.
+- Prefer AVAIL-safe language such as `context`, `load_direction`, `confidence_level`, `different_decision`, and `context_available`.
+- Use `Context unavailable` style semantics for consent-off coach-facing views; do not expose whether an athlete refused or withdrew consent.

+### Seed And Mock Data

+- Mock and seed data must follow the same privacy boundaries as production data.
+- Do not put raw sensitive athlete values into coach-facing seed objects.
+- Use fictional athletes only.
+- Do not create mock coach APIs that return full athlete profiles and rely on frontend hiding.